Rockhaven Sanitarium Historic District: Closure and current status

 Agnes Richards ran Rockhaven Sanitarium until 1967 when she passed it on to her granddaughter Patricia Traviss.
 In Traviss' time, Rockhaven changed with the needs of its residents and became popular for the care of elderly women with dementia.
+In 1971 the San Fernando Earthquake caused a lot of damage to the institution which started its external decline.
 In 2001 Traviss sold Rockhaven to a large hospital corporation which operated it as Ararat Home of Los Angeles.
 However, by 2006 they found the upkeep too costly and sold it to developers who planned to scrap the lot and build condos.
 The community stepped in to stop the demolition and in 2008 the City of Glendale purchased Rockhaven for about $8.25 million with the intent to open the property to the public for use as a community park.

 In February 2016, the site was being considered by the City of Glendale for "adaptive reuse." and later that year, for a mental health facility or a shopping center.".
 However, in 2019 Glendale cut ties with Gangi Development after two years.
 In July 2021, they received $8 million in state funds toward turning the site into the Rockhaven Mental Health History Museum at the request of Senator Anthony Portantino (D – La Cañada Flintridge) who proposed that the State of California allocate the money to "the City of Glendale to renovate and preserve the historic Rockhaven property for the public to enjoy and appreciate as a museum."

+Legal disputes

+The city of Glendale spent $8 Million to buy the Rockhaven Sanitarium which was then repurchased by California State Senator Anthony Portantino to preserve its historic legacy.
+California's State Historical Resource Commissions and Natural Resource Agency approved the $8 million grant recognizing the sites importance and being in line with the Secretary of Interior's standards for the preservation of historic sites.
+Friends of Rockhaven, a nonprofit preservationist group, filed a lawsuit against the city of Glendale due to Glendale's lack of care regarding preserving the site, claiming the roofs required maintenance alongside health concern issues of growing mold.

+Legacy

 Historic Designation

 The California State Historical Resources Commission gave unanimous approval to list the Rockhaven Sanitarium to the California Register of Historical Resources on April 18, 2016.
 Despite objection by the City of Glendale, the Friends of Rockhaven successfully nominated the Rockhaven Sanitarium for listing in the National Register of Historic Places and it was so designated in June 2016.
 It is recognized, in part, for being one of only three women's hospitals remaining from its time.

-Friends of Rockhaven
+The Friends of Rockhaven

 The Friends of Rockhaven is a 501(c)(3) charity organized to protect the buildings and legacy of Rockhaven Sanitarium with the goal of establishing a park and community center.

+Goals

+Friends of Rockhaven focuses are on the sustainability of the sanitarium allowing it to be open for education to the public alongside organizational development through the fundraising, communication and online presence.